By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 • Partner B responds: “How many times have I asked you to tell me…”

-Do you see an argument building in this interaction, yet?
-This is a system: each response is based on what was said previously; the couple have locked themselves into an escalating argument.
+This is a system in which each response is based on the previous one, and the couple has locked themselves into an escalating argument.

 Systems are not limited to couples (monogamous, polyamorous, open, etc.), either.
 Systemic counselling can be helpful to a polyamorous group, a set of friends, a family, even an orchestra, and many more combinations!